Does stress affect skin

 • The skin's natural protective antibodies decreases dramatically, opening up opportunities for bacteria and germs to enter into the deeper layers of your skin.
 This can lead to breakouts and problematic skin.

-• Can increase rosacea Stress increases blood flow and may cause capillaries to expand.
+• It can increase rosacea as stress increases blood flow and may cause inflammation and the capillaries to expand.
 Stress also triggers flushing which can increase the symptoms of rosacea.
 And because stress weakens your immune system, flare-ups may last longer.

-Stress raises levels of cortisol, as a catabolic hormone so it breaks down tissue.
-At the right time and levels Cortisol is a helpful hormone to have, but if too much is released it becomes a negative as it starts to break important structures including collagen.
+Stress raises levels of cortisol, a catabolic hormone that breaks down tissue.
+At the right time and levels, cortisol is a helpful hormone to have, but if too much is released it becomes a negative as it starts to break important structures including collagen.
 Too much cortisol can cause increased fat accumulation, reduced water retention, increase in blood sugar levels, increased oil production, dry skin, and breakouts.

 Another major way that stress affects the skin is by affecting the complexion.
 When stressed, our bodies produce adrenaline, which is helpful if you’re out in the woods running from a predator, but, in daily life, it only can hurt.

-The effects of too much adrenaline are as follow:
+The effects of too much adrenaline are as follows:

 • Blood flow to the skin is decreased, taking important nutrients (most importantly, oxygen) away from the skin.
 This allows for toxins to build up, a step that leads many types of skin to develop cellulite as well.